INTERVIEW AND PICTURES BY MARKO SYRJALA

-There were rumors that Andy McCoy was also doing audition for Alice at that time, did you ever met him during those sessions?
+There were rumors that Andy McCoy was also doing an audition for Alice at that time.
+Did you ever meet him during those sessions?

 Randy: I don’t know about Andy McCoy?
-The reason I didn’t stayed was that Kane and I didn’t get along, it just didn’t work out.
+The reason I didn’t stay was that Kane and I didn’t get along.
+It just didn’t work out.
 So then I said I’m going to start my own band.

-Rich : It was actually a really cool thing because I went from Ohio to LA to put a band together and I heard that he was out of WASP and I though me and that guy would click!
-I know we would, you know what I mean?
-Then I heard he was in Alice Cooper and I thought Fuck!
-I went back east, oh fuck it, I’ll go back east!
-Then he puts his own band together after Alice Cooper and the bass player brought his own demo to try and be the bass player in the band and he heard my voice and said “That’s my singer!”
+Rich: It was actually a really cool thing because I went from Ohio to LA to put a band together, and I heard that he was out of WASP, and I thought that guy and I would click!
+I know we would; you know what I mean?
+Then I heard he was in Alice Cooper, and I thought Fuck!
+I went back east, oh fuck it; I’ll go back east!
+Then he puts his own band together after Alice Cooper, and the bass player brought his own demo to try and be the bass player in the band, and he heard my voice and said: “That’s my singer!”

-Randy : When I heard his voice I said that’s the guy for the band, we didn’t have a name or anything and he had just gone back from LA, turn around and fly back again!
-It actually a pretty cool story how we met and we’ve been brothers ever since!
-I’ve never had a real brother, I have two older sisters but he’s like the brother I never had and we hate each other and we fight and shit and “Fuck you!”ï but we’ve been friends for 20 years now.
+Randy: When I heard his voice, I said that’s the guy for the band, we didn’t have a name or anything, and he had just gone back from LA, turn around, and fly back again!
+It actually a pretty cool story of how we met, and we’ve been brothers ever since!
+I’ve never had a real brother, I have two older sisters, but he’s like the brother I never had, and we hate each other, and we fight and shit and “Fuck you!”
+But we’ve been friends for 20 years now.

-Randy: I’ve been in a lot of other bands, done other things.
-I wasn’t out of WASP more than two weeks and then I was already in Germany recording and album with Michael White.
-Then came back and played with Alice, then Animal, then Kings Horses, it evolved into Kings Horses you know what I mean?
+Randy: I’ve been to a lot of other bands, I’ve done other things.
+I wasn’t out of WASP for more than two weeks, and then I was already in Germany recording an album with Michael White.
+Then came back and played with Alice, then Animal, then Kings Horses, it evolved into Kings Horses, you know what I mean?
 It’s like everybody out here playing with everybody else.
 Everybody fucking everybody else!

-Rich: You guys over hear still dig this kind of music in the US some people like it some people don’ you know what I mean and the media tries to keep it down for some reason.
-For some reason they don’t want this kind of music.
-You know what I mean?
+Rich: You guys over here still dig this kind of music in the US.
+Some people like it; some people don’ know what I mean, and the media tries to keep it down for some reason.
+For some reason, they don’t want this kind of music.
+Do you know what I mean?

-But like you said it’s different in here in Europe and in especially Scandinavia.
+But like you said, it’s different here in Europe and especially in Scandinavia.

-Randy: We went out on tour with Chris Holmes and we were playing with death metal bands and it wasn’t working!
-All these young guys going “rooaaarrrgg” you know what I mean?
+Randy: We went out on tour with Chris Holmes, and we were playing with death metal bands, and it wasn’t working!
+All these young guys are going “rooaaarrrgg” you know what I mean?
 And they are looking at us like we are fucking aliens.
-But we came over here and it like “You know?”
+But we came over here, and it was like, “You know?”
 That’s why I’m moving over here!